connortbot/connortbot/README.md

 My name is Connor Loi, and I'm currently studying Computer Science and Business Administration at UWaterloo and Wilfrid-Laurier!

 ### Current Work
-I'm currently hard at work on the [Caitlyn Renderer](https://github.com/cypraeno/caitlyn) under the cypraeno RenderTeam.
+I'm currently hard at work on the [Caitlyn Renderer](https://github.com/cypraeno/caitlyn).
 Most recently, I have been completing a paper detailing a Principled BSDF model with a LUT-based optimization appraoch.
 I always am wanting help on my personal projects, so feel free to reach out below!

 ### Past Work